Williams Lake Campus

 Self treatment, first aid, hospital — which one do I need?

-Injuries such as paper cuts or slivers can be self treated but all other injuries should be treated by a first aid attendant.
+Simple injuries such as paper cuts or slivers can be self treated but all other injuries should be treated by a First Aid Attendant.
 The goal of first aid is to get you back to work/class or prepare you to be sent to your doctor or the hospital.

-In most cases, first aid should be called before deciding to travel to the hospital.
-However, if you believe there is a serious medical emergency such as a heart attack, stroke, unresponsive person, deadly bleeding, etc., call 911 and then call for first aid, as treatment or support can be started while awaiting the ambulance.
+In most cases, first aid should be called before deciding to travel to the hospital — however, if you believe there to be a serious medical emergency such as a heart attack, stroke, unresponsive person, deadly bleeding, etc., please call 911 and then call for first aid, as treatment or support can be started while awaiting the ambulance.